 The term “gaming laptop” was once a term of derision.
-As recent as a few years ago, it was nearly impossible to get a functional rig that you could use reliably for high-end gaming, but advances in technology have made it easy for even professional gamers to get high resolution gameplay in a portable format.
+As recent as a few years ago, it was nearly impossible to find a functional rig that you could use reliably for high-end gaming.
+These days, however, advances in technology have made it easy for even professional gamers to get high-resolution gameplay in a portable format.

-Whether you’re looking to become a competitive Street Fighter player or simply immerse yourself in a single player experience while you’re away for a work or vacation trip, there are now plenty of options.
-But no matter what your needs are, a gaming laptop is an investment.
-Our gaming laptop list can help you find the best of the best regardless of the budget you’re working with.
+Whether you’re looking to become a competitive Street Fighter player or simply want to immerse yourself in a single-player experience while you’re away on a work trip or vacation, there are now plenty of options.
+No matter what your needs may be, though, a gaming laptop is always going to be an investment.
+Regardless of the budget you’re working with, our list can help you find the best of the best gaming laptops on the market right now.

 - Acer Predator Helios 300